heristop/heristop.github.io/src/content/blog/2025-11-28-frontend-observatory-design-system-ast.md

 ---
-title: "How Carrefour Built a 360° Frontend Observatory for Hundreds of Projects"
+title: "Building a Frontend Observatory at Carrefour"
 description: "Measuring Design System adoption, accessibility compliance, and tech standards at scale using AST parsing"
 pubDate: "2025-11-28"
 conclusion: "☝ A Design System without measurement is a blind investment.
 With our Frontend Observatory, we now have a 360° view: from the tech ecosystem down to every component and accessibility attribute.
 If you can't measure it, you can't improve it."